B-UMMI/Chewie-NS/docs/user/tutorial.rst

 New alleles added to loci files that belong to a schema that was downloaded from chewie-NS will include a ``*`` before the allele identifer (e.g.: ``*4``).
-The ``*`` serves to indicate that the alleles were identified locally and that it has not been verified if those alleles exist in the chewie-NS and what is the identifier that chewie-NS attributed.
+The ``*`` serves to indicate that the alleles were identified locally and that it has not been verified if those alleles exist in chewie-NS and, if they exist, what was the identifier that chewie-NS attributed.

 Schema synchronization
 ::::::::::::::::::::::